a1chals/Pathway/README.md

-# PathSearch — MVP v0.1
+# Pathway — MVP v0.1

 > See where your first job can take you.

-PathSearch is an interactive, data-driven platform where users can explore career exits from specific companies — starting with Bain & Company consultants.
+Pathway is an interactive, data-driven platform where users can explore career exits from specific companies — starting with Bain & Company consultants.

 ## 🎯 Overview